Haron123/attiny13a-serial-monitor/README.md

 After sending a Byte successfully (which the slave wont tell you), you gotta wait another 150us for the
 Slave to write to the display, if you need a higher speed you can also wait less
 (no less than 100us though even at 100us issues arrise), recommended minimum is 120us. and Stable value is 150us

+# I HAVE INCLUDED A DEMO FOR HOW TO USE AN ARDUINO AS HOST